Money-Back Guarantee · 30 days Free Worldwide Delivery

 • Title: Johann Christian Bach

-• Subject or theme: Portrait of a composer; status and wealth
+• Subject or theme: Portrait of a composer with sheet music

 • Year: 1776